scikit-learn/enhancement_proposals/slep006/proposal.rst

 If `y` is represented with a Pandas datatype, then its index can be used to access required elements from props stored in a global namespace (or otherwise made available to the estimator before fitting).
-This is possible everywhere that a gold-standard `y` is passed, including fit, split and score.
-A similar solution with `X` is also possible for handling predict-time props, if all Pipeline components retain the original Pandas Index.
+This is possible everywhere that a ground-truth `y` is passed, including fit, split, score, and metrics.
+A similar solution with `X` is also possible (except for metrics), if all Pipeline components retain the original Pandas Index.

 Issues: